petk/php-build-system/docs/cmake/introduction.md

 ## 5. Verification and checks in CMake

-In CMake, you can perform various verification and validation tasks to ensure the availability of headers, symbols, struct members, as well as assess the compilation and execution of C code.
-These checks are crucial for configuring your project correctly.
+In CMake, various verification and validation tasks can be performed to ensure the availability of headers, symbols, struct members, as well as assess the compilation and execution of C code.
+These checks are crucial for configuring the project correctly.

 CMake provides a range of commands, many of which are found in separate CMake modules bundled with CMake.
 These modules need to be included before utilizing